‘Brink of war’: Hezbollah-Israel trade further strikes across border

 “We heard drones fly overhead for more than an hour.
 We also heard some jets screaming,” she added.

-Shlomi is now a “ghost town”و Khan reports, with thousands of people having evacuated amid the fighting.
+Shlomi is now a “ghost town” Khan reports, with thousands of people having evacuated amid the fighting.

 “The Israelis have been talking about pushing Hezbollah back from the border and bringing tens of thousands of residents who evacuated this area back.
 It’s a complete ghost town.
 This is really pushing both sides to the brink of war,” she said.